sofastack/sofastack.tech/content/en/projects/sofa-mesh/overview/index.md

 3. Add Open Service Registry API to provide standardized service registration.

 Together with Pilot and MOSN, SOFAMesh provides the ability to enable traditional intrusive frameworks (such as Spring Cloud, Dubbo and SOFARPC) and Service Mesh products to communicate with each other, thus it can smoothly evolve and transit to Service Mesh.

-## Open source co-construction

-The initial version of SOFAMesh was jointly built by Ant Financial and Alibaba Digital Media & Entertainment Group UC Business Group.
-You are welcome  to participate in the follow-up development and build an open source boutique project together with us.